Frozen Grasshopper Pie with an Oreo Crust

 - If you have time, you can set the pie/dessert out on the counter for about 10 minutes before slicing.
 This will soften the filling slightly without melting it (unless you’re outdoors on a summer day!).

-- If the pie is frozen solid and difficult to cut into slices, heat your knife by running it under hot water and drying it.
+- PRO-Tip: If the pie is frozen solid and difficult to cut into slices, heat a knife by running it under hot water and drying it.
 The heat will help the knife glide through the frozen filling.

 - 24 Oreos, crushed (or Nabisco Famous Wafers plus 2 T sugar)

 - ¼ cup butter, melted